philliphdev/hangman/README.md

       - disables the letter from the alphabet so user cannot select it again if letter is NOT in the word
       - 1 point against the user is counted
-      - add a body part to the hangman

-   - if the number of incorrect choices reaches 6
-      - add a body part to the hangman
+      - reveal a part of the 6 pieces of the game over hangman picture
-      - the users looses
    - if the word is complete before the user reaches 6 incorrect choices
-      - display winner
+      - displays winner
-      - display button - play again
       - if user clicks play again
-       - reset board keep last score
+      - reset board load new random word

+future enhancements:
+  - level selection
+  - category selection with matching design theme
+  - allow the user to click show answer